 Highlight how your certification or degree has served you and makes you the right fit for the position.

-Let’s get something out of the way: you should never lie on your resume.
+Let’s get something out of the way for an accountant: you should never lie on your resume.
 It’s just not worth it and you won’t be able to keep it a secret for long.

 What you should do, however, is tailor your resume for the applications you’re sending out.